boilerroomtv/boilerroom-interview-challenge/README.md

    see this video on youtube: <https://www.youtube.com/watch?v=oLVzhSw7hcw>

-   The user should be able to adjust the intensity, and switch between a high-pass and low-pass filter as the music is playing.
+   The user should be able to adjust the intensity, and switch between a high-pass and low-pass filter as the music is playing, without any interruption or stuttering.

 3. Users want to be able to keep their settings between page-loads and visits.
-   Using the storage APIs that we've defined, ensure that when users change their high/low-pass filter options, or playback speed, that the settings for the current user get saved.
+   Using the backend storage APIs that we've defined, ensure that when users change their high/low-pass filter options, or playback speed, that the settings for the current user get saved.